craftweg/website/priv/posts/2015-06-07-my-first-apple-watch-impressions.md

 ---
 title: My first Apple Watch impressions
 description: After a day using Apple Watch I would like to share my impressions with the new Apple toy and why I wouldn’t buy the first version
-categories: [apple watch, watch, apple, glance, apps]
+tags: [apple watch, watch, apple, glance, apps]
 ---

 We’ve finally received the 8fit Apple Watch.
 We worked on 8fit on an Apple Watch App one month ago and since then we hadn’t had access to a real device.
 Only a few users had shown us our app working there but that’s all.
 The first thing did today after the unboxing was installing 8fit.
 I was a bit worried because since we released the first app version we haven’t released any new update.
 Was it working?
 Had it something broken?
 Could I send messages to the coach?